Summer Conservation Camp

 • sunscreen

-• a face covering (may be needed in some indoor spaces)
+• face covering (may be needed in some indoor spaces and for certain experiences)

 • closed-toe shoes with a back—no sandals please!

-• An open house and gear pickup event will take place shortly before the start of camp by reservation.
-Details will be on your registration receipt and announced via email to registered families.
+NEW this year: Optional gear pickup events will take place from 4–6 p.m. on May 28, 29, and 30.
 Gear that is not picked up at one of these events will be given to each camper on their first day of camp.

 What are your policies regarding health and safety?